behu-kea/first-semester-java/projects/nordic-motorhome-rental.md

 #### Inception + Ellaboration activities

+In this project you are adviced to work in groups of 2-3

 In this project scope you should only do activities related to Systems Design - the main activities in the inception & ellaboration phase of RUP.

 You have received the following description from a customer that describes and analyses their business.
 It is up to you to initiate the first iterations of analysis.
 Meaning you should provide: